Virtuvia/vi-snackbar/README.md

 Material Design: [Snackbars](https://www.google.com/design/spec/components/snackbars-toasts.html)

+`swipe-to-dismiss` allows the user to swipe the snackbar away

 Use the `snackbar-dismiss` attribute on interactive controls to close the snackbar in a similar fashion to `dialog-confirm` or `dialog-dismiss`.